bmay51213/bmay51213.github.io/_posts/2020-10-02-breastcancerdetectionpython.md

 There were several outliers identified using the interquartile range.
 There were various categories where the outliers were identified with a wide variety of variables.
 The most common variable where it was noted was compactness.
 The majority of these outliers were mostly identified as malignant though there were some benign diagnoses with outliers in the compactness variables.

+__Note:  Given the large number of variables, the plots below may be better visualized in the GitHub repository Jupyter notebook.__

 ```python
 #Visualizing Outliers Using Boxplots